theworld36/fullStackWebDevelopment/START HERE/README.md

 ## The Rest

-In each parte you can find example programs with instuctutions for various web development tools.
+In each part you can find example programs with instructutions for various web development tools.